silvhua/crm-chatbot/src/README.md

 1.5.12 | Update business-specific prompt: Combined steps 4-5. | 2024-02-24 01:54
 1.5.13 | Alert human if placeholders in message templates haven't been replaced in the AI response. | 2024-02-24 02:38 1.5.14 | Add contact name when creating GHL task.
-Update step 4 of business-specific prompt. | 2024-02-24 22:02
+Update step 4 of business-specific prompt. | 2024-02-24 22:02 1.5.15 | Re-attempt GHL sendMessage and createTask requests up to 3 times if it fails. | 2024-02-24 23:02